michael-sumner/go-make-things/content/articles/2021/2021-02-23-object-property-shorthand-values-with-vanilla-js.md

 [You can play around with a demo here.](https://codepen.io/cferdinandi/pen/jOVamZX)

 Historically, we needed to do things like `name: name`.
-With ES6 shorthand values, you can include the key name without the color (`:`) or value.
+With ES6 shorthand values, you can include the key name without the colon (`:`) or value.

 It's pretty useful!